Ozawa (wrestler): Pro Wrestling Noah (2022–present)

-Rookie years (2022–2024)
+Early career (2022–2024)

-Ozawa made his professional wrestling debut in Pro Wrestling Noah as a rookie trainee on the first night of the Star Nagivation 2022 from September 15, where he lost to Yoshiki Inamura in singles competition.
+Taishi Ozawa made his professional wrestling debut in Pro Wrestling Noah as a rookie trainee on the first night of the Star Nagivation 2022 from September 15, where he lost to Yoshiki Inamura in singles competition.
 Ozawa made his pay-per-view debut at Noah Ariake Triumph 2022 on October 30, where he fell short to Kai Fujimura.
 During his rookie years, he competed in opener bouts of pay-per-views, mainly against other rookies and in multiple-competitor matches.
 At Noah Global Honored Crown 2022 on November 10, he teamed up with Yasutaka Yano in a losing effort to Kai Fujimura and Yoshiki Inamura in tag team competition.

 At Noah The New Year 2023 on January 1, he fell short to Yasutaka Yano in singles competition.
 On the first night of the Noah Star Navigation 2023 from February 5, Ozawa teamed up with Kinya Okada in a losing effort against Kongo (Tadasuke and Hi69).
 At Noah Great Voyage in Osaka 2023 on February 12, he teamed up with Kinya Okada in a losing effort against Funky Express (Muhammad Yone and Akitoshi Saito).
 At Noah Great Voyage in Yokohama 2023 on March 19, he fell short to Yasutaka Yano.
 One month later at Noah Green Journey in Sendai 2023 on April 16, he fell short to Anthony Greene.
 At Noah Majestic 2023 on May 4, he teamed up with Akitoshi Saito in a losing effort against Super Crazy and Mohammed Yone in tag team competition.
 At Noah Great Journey in Nagoya 2023 on, Ozawa teamed up with Yone and Alejandro in a losing effort against Akitoshi Seiki Yoshioka and Stallion Rogers in six-man tag team competition.
 At Noah Grand Ship In Nagoya 2023 on September 24, he teamed up with Stallion Rogers, Atsushi Kotoge and Akitoshi Saito to defeat Yu Owada, Hi69, Daiki Inaba and Muhammad Yone as a result of an eight-man tag team bout, which represented his first pay-per-view victory.
 At Noah Demolition Stage In Fukuoka 2023 on October 28, he teamed up with Yone and Ozawa in a losing effort against Kai Fujimura, Stallion Rogers and Akitoshi Saito.

-At Noah The New Year 2024 on January 1, Ozawa fell short to Yu Owada in singles competition.
+At Noah The New Year 2024 on January 1, Ozawa fell short to Yu Owada in singles competition beforing embarking on his learning excursion in Europe.